How to Focus and Clear Your Mind?

 As you breathe in and unwind, try to focus your mind on the sounds about you, and try not to think about any trouble or a situation that is upsetting or pressing.
 You can also close your eyes.
 Perhaps, you'll drift into a dreamy sleep state.
 This is fine and encouraged to help clear your pent-up thoughts.

-Enjoying a Lovely Horizon Helps to Relaxes the Mind
+Enjoying a Lovely Horizon Helps to Relax the Mind

-Learning to focus and clear your mind will radically help you to achieve your goals, and help you to break the cycle of certain terrible habits like smoking, drinking, and overeating.
+Learning to focus and clear your mind will radically help you achieve your goals and help you break the cycle of certain terrible habits like smoking, drinking, and overeating.

 You can even train your mind to lose weight too.